Legalfeesguide

 Breach of Contract

-The failure of one party to fulfill their obligations under a legally binding contract — the foundation of most civil commercial disputes.
+A failure by one party to fulfill their obligations under a legally binding agreement, entitling the other party to legal remedies.

 C